iOSWhisperTest/whispertest/README.md

 ### Configure the Framework

-Copy the example configuration and customize as needed:
+Create a `config.json` file in the root directory to customize settings:

 ```json
 {